 Swan Huntley: I’ve created this year-long program because I want students to feel supported throughout the process of writing a manuscript.
 In my opinion, the most important thing is to finish a piece of work.
 I see a lot of people starting and then abandoning projects, and that’s really tough, because it kills confidence.
 Once you have a complete book, then you can begin to see what it really is.

 WW: In Section 1 of the course, you mention craft lectures, readings, and exercises.
-Could you give us an example of a craft exercise participants can expect during this section and how it can help them in their memoir writing process?
+Could you give us an example of a craft exercise participants can expect during this section and how it can help them in their novel writing process?

 SH: I’ll provide craft exercises that are designed to complement the novel students are writing.
 An example might be: Write a journal entry from the perspective of your main character.
 Or: What is in your main character’s fridge?
 What about their bathroom?
 What kind of toothpaste do they buy?
 What are the little details of their life?